 I started Invisalign treatment in December 2024 without a whole lot of foresight, and it was only after I was fully committed and paid (up front, in full) that I realized the magnitude of the decision and how disruptive it would be to my life.
-Most of the information I found online about it was unhelpful; either it’s from orthodontists who have a vested interest in underplaying the disruption, or it’s from blogger/influencer-types who don’t have the same pressures of work-life that I do.
+Most of the information I found online about it was unhelpful; either it’s from orthodontists who have a vested interest in underplaying the disruption, or it’s from blogger/influencer-types who don’t have the same pressures of work-life as me.
 In the interests of helping anyone else thinking about this, here’s what my experience has been like.

 The basics